The Alpha School Team

 John Gonzalez, Principal

-John Gonzalez is entering his third year as principal of Alpha School.
+John Gonzalez is the principal of Alpha School.
 Previously, Mr. Gonzalez was the supervisor of instruction at the Gateway School in Carteret, New Jersey.
 Mr. Gonzalez is a graduate of Rutgers University and New Jersey City University.
-Mr. Gonzalez has a Master of Arts in Special Education and brings 19 years of experience working as a classroom teacher, head teacher, and administrator with the Jersey City and Newark Public Schools.
+Mr. Gonzalez has a Master of Arts in Special Education and brings years of experience working as a classroom teacher, head teacher, and administrator with the Jersey City and Newark Public Schools.